-This Bordeaux, France, roundabout demonstrates a different type of signalisation compared with the solution seen in the Basle image seen one row up right.
-Here too the trams travel across the central circle (as seen above left) and for safety red warning lights located on the roundabout itself flash when the tram approaches, giving it priority to pass through across the other traffic flows (as seen above right).
-In many ways the theme is the same as a level crossing.
-However except for where the tram and other traffic interact there are no other forms of traffic control.
+This Bordeaux, France, roundabout demonstrates a different type of signalisation compared with the solution seen in the Basle image seen one row up on the right.
+Here too the trams travel through the central circle (above left) and for safety red warning lights located on the roundabout itself flash when the tram approaches, giving it priority to pass across the other traffic flows (above right).
+In many ways the theme is the same as the type of level crossing that does not have traffic barriers.

 Of course whilst travelling along (or on reserved rights of way in close conjunction with) city streets so the light rail will encounter and need to traverse busy road junctions.
 It is not inconceivable that the services may sometimes have to 'wait their turn' in the traffic signal phasing and / or travel through the junction at the same time as the general traffic travelling in the same direction.
 To minimise the delays many cities will programme the traffic signal computers to offer them priority.

 To reduce the possibility of road traffic becoming confused and mistakenly following signals which are dedicated to the public transports many light rail systems use visually distinctive signals.
 Depending on the city these special signals may be used throughout the entire system, or just within the street domain with traditional railway-style colour light signals being used elsewhere.